sin-2pi/audio-visualizer/docs/USECASE.md

 - Exporting all layers of visualization
 - Export *(specific layer)* of visualization
 - Open the executable to launch the program
 - Click the exit button to exit the program
+- Import layer